 Our Virtual Field Trip programs will never leave you adrift!
-All options are live, naturalist-led programs, delivered to your classroom or student’s homes via a secure Zoom connection.
-We are happy to deliver via alternative platforms to suit your safety and accessibility preferences.
+All options are live, naturalist-led programs, delivered to your classroom or student’s homes via a secure Zoom connection with our content partner Streamable Learning.

 Cost: $100 per session

 Number of Participants: best for 25 or fewer students per session

 |December 5, 2022||What Makes a Whale, a Whale||K-5||12:10 pm|

 |December 5, 2022||What Makes a Whale, a Whale||K-5||2:10 pm|

 |April 21, 2023||Be the Solution to Ocean Pollution||4-7||12:10 pm|

 |May 18, 2023||Rocky Shore Tide Pools||K-4||2:10 pm|

 Meet a Marine Mammal Rescue expert to learn all about the species and their unique adaptations and characteristics that help them survive here in the Gulf of Maine.
 An MMR team member will take students on a mock rescue and release to learn about the biology, conservation and rehabilitation of whales and seals.
 At the end of the program, students will investigate ways that we can help keep our ocean and marine wildlife healthy.